awsdocs/aws-lambda-developer-guide/doc_source/with-ddb.md

 ## Reporting batch item failures<a name="services-ddb-batchfailurereporting"></a>

 When consuming and processing streaming data from an event source, by default Lambda checkpoints to the highest sequence number of a batch only when the batch is a complete success\.
 Lambda treats all other results as a complete failure and retries processing the batch up to the retry limit\.
 To allow for partial successes while processing batches from a stream, turn on `ReportBatchItemFailures`\.
-Allowing partial successes can help to reduce the number of retries on a record, though it doesn’t entirely prevent the possibility of retries n a successful record\.
+Allowing partial successes can help to reduce the number of retries on a record, though it doesn’t entirely prevent the possibility of retries in a successful record\.

 To turn on `ReportBatchItemFailures`, include the enum value **ReportBatchItemFailures** in the `FunctionResponseTypes` list\.
 This list indicates which response types are enabled for your function\.
 You can configure this list when you create or update an [event source mapping](invocation-eventsourcemapping.md)\.